JuryNullificationInc/music_for_stitch_layers/mousadelics/music_recommendations.md

 - [ ] The Dear Hunter (caseybop)
 - [ ] Rush (caseybop)
 - [ ] The Dear Hunter - The Acts (kae)
+    - This is a concept told across 5 albums, certainly an advanced listen.
+I'm waiting for my headphones to come in before engaging with this.
 - [ ] The Dear Hunter - Color Spectrum (kae)
 - [ ] The Dear Hunter - Antimai (kae)
 - [ ] Rototypical (agrathem)